Updated:

 (Numbers represent traversal order)

-<3> PreOrder Traversal First visit itself and next its successors
+<3> PreOrder Traversal Visit the node first and then its successors

 algorithm PreOrderTraversal(n):